 Kelly Whalen, MS

-Kelly is the Assistant Director of the Career Development office at AMS.
+Kelly is the Assistant Director for the Office of Student Affairs at AMS.
 She received a master of science degree in Healthcare Administration and Management from Salve Regina University and a bachelor’s degree in Health Policy and Management from Providence College.
 Kelly has been at Brown since 2012, working in Brown University’s Department of Psychiatry and Human Behavior, as the clerkship coordinator for psychiatry and clinical neuroscience.
 Prior to coming to Brown, Kelly worked at Boston Children’s Hospital.

-Chelsea Reyes is the administrative assistant for student and faculty development programs.
-She currently oversees the finances for student groups and works closely with Emily Green on various initiatives.
+Chelsea Reyes is the administrative coordinator for student and faculty development programs.